What Causes an Intimacy Disorder?

 The first step toward healing for those who struggle with the fear of intimacy is simple: Look inward to unravel the mystery of how you came to have this issue.

 Looking inward may not be possible as an individual pursuit.
 Sometimes, digging for answers to those questions requires a trusted professional to help you learn how to be transparent.
-Overcoming an intimacy disorder is possible, but to get there, you need to explore how, where, and from whom you learned to shut yourself off emotionally from others.

-You can find healing and move forward in life with the tools you need to overcome intimacy issues.
+You can find healing and move forward in life with the tools you need to overcome trauma and intimacy issues.
 You deserve to love well and be well-loved.
 Take that first step toward healing today.